mkgeomatics/mkgeomatics.github.com/source/about/index.markdown

 When I'm not working, I can probably be found hacking on a variety of Python projects, cycling, attending Crossfit, or playing with a cool three-legged cat.

-I'm available to consult on a wide-variety of GIS projects.
-To contact me, please use any of the services listed in the footer.
+To contact me, please use any of the services listed in upper-right.